-Current McLean Chair
+Current McLean Family Chair in Canadian Studies

 Kathryn Harrison